"Expressive arts is about offering a safe, sacred, non-evaluative space to express."

-An expressive arts facilitator does not offer therapy but facilitates the process of honest self-expression by designing and initiating expressive creative processes for people.
+An expressive arts facilitator designs and initiates spontaneous/expressive creative processes for people.

-Expressive Arts Facilitators do not diagnose or interpret a client's art or creative self-expression, but facilitators can invite the client's personal responses to their own art in a caring , encouraging and affirming way.
+Expressive Arts Facilitators, however, do not diagnose or interpret a client's art or creative self-expression, and do not offer therapy.
+However, facilitators can invite the client's personal responses to their expressive art by providing encouraging, accepting and affirming space for honest self-expression.

-The aim of the expressive arts facilitator is to provide a safe, caring place for people to experiment with art, poetry, dance and music.
-Participants are invited to express thoughts and emotions honestly, and explore spontaneous creativity.
+The aim of the expressive arts facilitator is to provide safe, caring and accepting space for people to experiment with spontaneous art, poetry, dance, sculpture, music and more.
+Critiques are never made about the aesthetics of the art.
+Participants are invited to express their honest thoughts and emotions as they relate to their creative self-expression.